Hardik-Sonawane/Maut-ka-nanga-nach-DS/README.md

 # Maut-ka-nanga-nach-DS
-Code for your passing marks
+Code for your passing marks and future data structure ijjat